あたらしいを、あたりまえに J:COM

 Tanashi Shrine Ema Contest (West Tokyo Bureau)

-An ema contest is held every year to encourage people to become familiar with local shrines.
-Designs are solicited from all over the country, and local artists serve as judges to decide on each award, and the work selected for the grand prize will be used as the design for the next year's votive tablet.
-In 2022, 117 works were received.
-J:COM presents J:COM Award to elementary school students and younger.
+The Ema Contest is held every year to encourage people to feel closer to local shrines.
+Designs are solicited from all over the country, and the awards are decided by a panel of judges made up of local artists, with the grand prize winner being selected as the design for the Ema the following year.
+J:COM presents the J:COM Award to elementary school students and younger.

 • *The photo is the 2022 J:COM Award winning work.